There’s only one place in the bible where we see God running.

 “When he finally came to his senses, he said to himself, ‘At home even the hired servants have food enough to spare, and here I am dying of hunger!
 I will go home to my father and say, “Father, I have sinned against both heaven and you, and I am no longer worthy of being called your son.
 Please take me on as a hired servant.”’

 “So he returned home to his father.
 And while he was still a long way off, his father saw him coming.
 Filled with love and compassion, he ran to his son, embraced him, and kissed him.
 His son said to him, ‘Father, I have sinned against both heaven and you, and I am no longer worthy of being called your son.’

 “But his father said to the servants, ‘Quick!
 Bring the finest robe in the house and put it on him.
 Get a ring for his finger and sandals for his feet.
 And kill the calf we have been fattening.
 We must celebrate with a feast, for this son of mine was dead and has now returned to life.
 He was lost, but now he is found.’
 So the party began.
 Luke 15:11-24

 About Kurt: My goal is to help you begin to move toward God and Christ, like the prodigal son from Luke 15.
-I write about three themes on God Running: The book of Genesis, Answers to Questions form Genuine Seekers., and How Jesus Loved People (and how you can too).
+I write about several themes on God Running: The book of Genesis, Answers to Questions from Genuine Seekers, Suffering, and How Jesus Loved People (and how you can too).
 Those aren’t the only topics, but the main ones.
 I post once or twice a week.

 I’m blessed to live in Oregon with my wife Kathy and my two sons.